hcp-uw/algo-visualizer/README.md

 cd client
 ```

-2. Install necessary packages (Repeat for new new package isntalled)
+2. Install necessary packages

 ```cmd
 npm install
 ```

+There might be warnings for vulnerabilities after packages are installed.
+Run the suggested commands to repair any critical severity vulnerabilities.
+After going through this process, the website will be functional and hosted on `localhost:3000`.

 3. Start React App server